lucidsoftware/cumulus/modules/autoscaling.md

 ### Configuration

 Cumulus reads configuration from a configuration file, `conf/configuration.json` (the location of this file can also be specified by running cumulus with the `--config` option).
 The values in `configuration.json` can be changed to customized to change some of Cumulus's behavior.
-The following is a list of the values in `configuration.json` that pertain to the Autoscaling module (in the list, `.` means the name after the `.` is inside of the object who's name appears on the left):
+The following is a list of the values in `configuration.json` that pertain to the Autoscaling module:

 * `$.autoscaling.groups.directory` - the directory where Cumulus expects to find autoscaling group definitions.
 Defaults to `conf/autoscaling/groups`
 * `$.autoscaling.groups.override-launch-config-on-sync` - whether to change the launch configuration when syncing a group.
 If set to false, changing the launch configuration will need to be done from the AWS console.
 Defaults to `false`